 Perhaps your target market changes over time.
 Take social media content marketing as an example.
 Your Instagram first targets Millennials.
-But gradually, your Instagram followers grow with a great number of followers from Gen Z. At that point, you might reconsider suitable content types and adjust your content calendar.
+But gradually, your Instagram followers grow with a great number of followers from Gen Z. You can even supplement this by buying real Instagram followers to kickstart your page’s growth At that point, you might reconsider suitable content types and adjust your content calendar.
 Maybe you discover they’re starting to prefer video over written content.

 To keep up, you’ll shift your main content toward video, while putting blog posts on the backburner for a bit.